 Behavioral management approaches to health care problems.
 Diseases and conditions that arise from physical, psychological and environmental causes; behavioral interventions that attenuate disease process and improve compliance.
+763. Injury Control (3) Prerequisites: Public Health 601, 602, 661, and 662.
+Factors in injury causation.
+Approaches to injury prevention and control including design and application of health promotion strategies to reduce injury.
 765. Stress and Disease (3) Prerequisites: Public Health 601, 602, 661, 662.
 Psychosocial stressors and their causative macrovariables in society and environment.
 Application of behavioral techniques to cope with stressors of life.
-797. Research (1-3) Cr/NC/SP Prerequisite: Consent of instructor.

-Research in one of the fields of public health.
-Maximum credit six units applicable to a (5) parametrianes allegan (2) master's degree.
-798. Special Study (1-3) Cr/NC/SP

-Prerequisite: Consent of staff, to be arranged with the director and instructor.
+797. Research (1-3) Cr/NC/SP Research in one of the fields of public health.
+Maximum credit six units applicable to a master's degree.
+798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff, to be arranged with the director and instructor.
 Individual study.
 Maximum credit six units applicable to a master's degree.
 799A.
-Thesis (3) Cr/NC/SP

-Prerequisite: An officially appointed thesis committee and advancement to candidacy.
+Thesis (3) Cr/NC/SP Prerequisite: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
-Thesis Extension (0) Cr/NC

-Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.

-Recreation

-Faculty

-Jesse T. Dixon, Ph.D., Professor of Recreation Mary R. Duncan, Ph.D., Professor of Recreation (Graduate Adviser) Daniel L. Dustin, Ph.D., Professor of Recreation, Chair of Department Joyce M. Gattas, Ph.D., Professor of Recreation; Dean of Faculty Affairs Bruno H. Geba, Ph.D., Professor of Recreation Gene G. Lamke, M.A., Associate Professor of Recreation Donald W. Peterson, Ph.D., Associate Professor of Recreation Richard K. Namba, M.S., Assistant Professor of Recreation
+Recreation Faculty - Jesse T. Dixon, Ph.D., Professor of Recreation Mary R. Duncan, Ph.D., Professor of Recreation (Graduate Adviser) Daniel L. Dustin, Ph.D., Professor of Recreation, Chair of Department Joyce M. Gattas, Ph.D., Professor of Recreation; Dean of Faculty Affairs - Bruno H. Geba, Ph.D., Professor of Recreation - Gene G. Lamke, M.A., Associate Professor of Recreation - Donald W. Peterson, Ph.D., Associate Professor of Recreation - Janna S. Rankin, J.D., Associate Professor of Recreation - Richard K. Namba, M.S., Assistant Professor of Recreation General Information The Department offers advanced coursework in recreation which may be used toward fulfilling the requirements for master's degrees in other departments with the approval of the student's graduate adviser.
+UPPER DIVISION COURSES 548.
+Aquatic Administration (3) Management of swimming pools, beaches, lakes and marinas; safety factors; legal requirements; health standards; facilities and programming.
+549. Camp Administration (3) Prerequisite: Recreation 110.

-General Information

-The Department offers advanced course work in recreation which may be used toward fulfilling the requirements for master's degrees in other departments with the approval of the student's graduate adviser.

-548. Aquatic Administration (3)

-Management of swimming pools, beaches, lakes and marinas; safety factors; legal requirements; health standards; facilities and programming.

-549. Camp Administration (3)

-Prerequisite: Recreation 110.